2014 alumni UBC Achievement Awards Recipients

 Faculty Community Service Award

-Kimit Rai, a clinical instructor in UBC’s Department of Surgery, is the president and founder of Operation Rainbow Canada, a non-profit organization that provides free cleft lip and palate surgery to impoverished children and young adults in developing countries.
-Without surgery, these children could grow up with dental or speech problems, have difficulty eating, and possibly be subject to ostracization.
-His humanitarian work overseas has transformed the lives of more than 2,000 children and their families, and continues to inspire and provide training for health professionals both at home and in host countries.
+Kimit Rai, a clinical instructor in UBC’s Department of Surgery, is the president and founder of Operation Rainbow Canada (ORC), a non-profit organization that provides free cleft lip and palate corrective surgery to impoverished children and young adults in developing countries.
+Without surgery, these children often have difficulty nursing or eating, resulting in chronic malnutrition.
+They can grow up with dental or speech problems, and may be subject to ostracization.
+Dr. Rai’s humanitarian interventions have so far transformed the lives of more than 2,000 children and their families.

 Future Alumnus Award

-Matt Husain is a PhD candidate studying the Anthropology of Development at UBC Okanagan.
-He is motivated by a desire to eradicate poverty through the design and delivery of effective poverty relief programs that empower those they are aimed at.
-Academically he is outstanding, but the respect he attracts from faculty and peers is also due to his initiatives around improving the learning experience and quality of campus life for fellow students, as well as his extensive record of volunteer work.
+Matt Husain is a PhD candidate at UBC Okanagan studying the Anthropology of Development.
+He is motivated by a desire to eradicate poverty through the design and delivery of effective relief programs that empower those they are aimed at.
+His research thesis explores the efficacy of existing foreign aid measures, using Bangladesh, his native country, as a recipient case study.

 Young Alumnus Award